Scouting America: Origins

 In 1907, Robert Baden-Powell founded the Scouting movement in England using elements of Seton's works among other influences.
 In 1909, Chicago publisher W. D. Boyce was visiting London, where he encountered a boy who came to be known as the Unknown Scout.
-Boyce was lost on a foggy street when an unknown Scout came to his aid, guiding him to his destination.
+Boyce was lost on a street when an unknown Scout came to his aid, guiding him to his destination.
 The boy then refused Boyce's tip, explaining that he was a Boy Scout and was merely doing his daily good turn.
 Interested in the Boy Scouts, Boyce met with staff at the Boy Scouts Headquarters and, by some accounts, Baden-Powell.
 Upon his return to the US, Boyce was inspired by his experience and incorporated the Boy Scouts of America on February 8, 1910.
 Edgar M. Robinson and Lee F. Hanmer became interested in the nascent BSA and convinced Boyce to turn the program over to the YMCA for development in April 1910.
 Robinson enlisted Seton, Beard, Charles Eastman, and other prominent leaders in the early youth movements.
 Former president Theodore Roosevelt, who had long complained of the decline in American manhood, became an ardent supporter.
-In January 1911, Robinson turned the movement over to James E. West who became the first Chief Scout Executive and Scouting began to expand in the US Among other programs in the US, the Woodcraft Indians and Sons of Daniel Boone, eventually merged with the BSA.
+In January 1911 Robinson turned the movement over to James E. West, who became the first Chief Scout Executive, and Scouting began to expand in the US Among other programs in the US, the Woodcraft Indians and Sons of Daniel Boone eventually merged with the BSA.

-Scouting America's stated purpose at its incorporation in 1910 was "to teach [boys] patriotism, courage, self-reliance, and kindred values."
+Scouting America's stated purpose at its incorporation in 1910 was "to teach [boys] patriotism, courage, self-reliance, and kindred values".
 Later, in 1937, Deputy Chief Scout Executive George J. Fisher expressed the BSA's mission: "Each generation as it comes to maturity has no more important duty than that of teaching high ideals and proper behavior to the generation which follows."
-The current mission statement of Scouting America is "to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law."
+The current mission statement of Scouting America is "to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law".

 At its peak, Scouting America had an active membership of over 4 million youth in 1973.
 Today, popularity in outdoor events has waned and membership has dropped.
-However, Scouting America remains the largest scouting organization and one of the largest youth organizations in the United States, with about 1 million youth participants and over 400,000 adult volunteers as of 2024.
+However, Scouting America remains the largest scouting organization and one of the largest youth organizations in the United States, with about 1 million youth participants and over 400,000 adult volunteers as of 2025.